This vegan Scottish mince round pie features a deeply delicious savoury mince filling encrusted between a tasty puff pastry crust.

 A traditional Scottish mince round is a type of pie available in most Scottish butchers and supermarkets.
 It is a puff pastry pie with a savoury mince or steak meat and gravy filling.
-Classic accompaniments to a mince round is a pile of potato chips/fries and a scoop of boiled peas.
+Classic accompaniments to a mince round is a pile of potato chips [fries] or mashed potatoes, baked beans, boiled peas, or mushy peas.

-This vegan version of a Scottish mince round uses shop bought puff pastry as preparing puff pastry is a long process, uses a lot of expensive margarine, and the results are not always guaranteed to be great!
-So I opted to use Bells Puff Pastry, which is labelled vegan, and comes ready rolled which is another brill time saver.
+Our vegan version of a Scottish mince round uses shop bought puff pastry as preparing puff pastry is a long process, uses a lot of expensive margarine, and the results are not always guaranteed to be great!
+So we opted to use Bells Puff Pastry, which is labelled vegan, and comes ready rolled which is another great time saver.

 The savoury mince filling is similar to our slow cooker Scottish mince and tatties recipe and is absolutely delicious encased within the crispy buttery puff pastry.

-Serve with extra gravy, mashed potatoes or chips, and a scoop of boiled peas [mushy peas are also perfect] or baked beans, for a tasty traditional dinner.
+Serve with extra gravy, mashed potatoes or chips, and a scoop of boiled peas [mushy peas are especially tasty] or baked beans, for an easy traditional Scottish dinner.

 This vegan mince round is quickly prepared with a shop bought puff pastry which is used to make a double pie crust.
 The pastry is buttery and flaky whilst the filling is rich and savoury.

-First add the onion, carrot, celery and garlic to a pan.
+Step 1: Add the onion, carrot, celery and garlic to a deep fry pan or skillet.
 Pour in 375 ml [1 ½ cups] of water and cook for 10 minutes with the lid on.
+Alternatively, cook the veggies with a tablespoon of oil until softened up.

-Pop in the marmite, tomato paste, vegan Worcester sauce, soy sauce and vegetable stock.
-Cook for 10 minutes.
+Step 3: Pop in the marmite [yeast extract], tomato paste, vegan Worcestershire sauce, soy sauce, and vegetable stock.
+Stir well and cook for 10 minutes.

-Add the gravy powder, red wine vinegar, and 125ml [½ cup] of boiling water.
+Step 4: Add the vegan gravy powder, red wine vinegar, and 125ml [½ cup] of boiling water.

-Scoop the mince filling into the pie crust.
+Step 1: Scoop the mince filling into the pie dish.
+Brush the pastry edges with some plant-based milk or water.

-Slice a small piece in the centre to allow steam to escape whilst baking.
+Step 4: Slice a small slit in the pie centre to allow steam to escape whilst baking.

 Recipe notes

-- Some air-fryers may be big enough to reheat a slice of pie, do check the operating booklet for guidance on times, temps, etc.
+Some air-fryers may be big enough to reheat a slice of pie, do check the operating booklet for guidance on times, temps, etc., but we would reheat at a 180 C temperature for 4-5 minutes and then see how the pie is doing and whether it needs more time or not.

 Yes, many shop-bought puff pastry is either labelled vegan or is accidently vegan.
 So it is worth checking out the ingredients for the options available as the less expensive ones or own brand supermarket pastry may be accidently vegan.